jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 **Inventory Composition:**

+The Inventory Turnover Ratio measures how efficiently a company manages its inventory.

-Companies in the apparel industry, like VF Corporation, typically have a significant portion of their balance sheet allocated to inventory.
+Apparel companies like VF Corporation, typically have a significant portion of their balance sheet allocated to inventory.
 This includes raw materials, work-in-progress, and finished goods.

-In contrast, healthcare companies like Johnson & Johnson may have lower inventory levels as their products often have longer lifecycles and require less frequent replenishment.

-**Inventory Turnover Ratio:**

-This ratio measures how efficiently a company manages its inventory.

 For apparel companies, a high inventory turnover ratio indicates efficient inventory management, as they typically need to regularly replenish their product offerings to meet changing fashion trends.

-In contrast, healthcare companies may have a lower inventory turnover ratio due to longer product lifecycles or manufacturing processes.
+In contrast, healthcare companies like Johnson & Johnson may have lower inventory levels and a lower inventory turnover ratio as their products often have longer lifecycles and manufacturing processes, and thus require less frequent replenishment.

 ### 2. Accounts Receivable:

-Healthcare companies, including Johnson & Johnson, often have a higher proportion of accounts receivable due to the complexities of billing insurance companies, healthcare providers, and government reimbursement programs.
-In contrast, apparel companies typically have shorter credit periods and faster collection cycles, resulting in lower accounts receivable.

 The financial ratio that measures the proportion of accounts receivable on a company's balance sheet is called the Accounts Receivable Turnover Ratio.